thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/OrderValidator.md

 - payment tokens (ERC20)
 - collections (ERC1155 or ERC721).

-ERC20 tokens are controlled by the ER20_ROLE, if this role is activated, only tokens with said role can be exchange.
+ERC20 tokens are controlled by the ER20_ROLE, this role is always activated, only tokens with said role can be exchange.

 For collections two lists are available (Sandbox and Partners), only one is sufficient for a collection to be allowed.
 The whitelists for collections can be